Safety before Climbing in Grimeton

 5.Climbing is dependent on the weather.

-Climbing is carried out in most weather conditions, e.g. rain and fog are not a problem.
-Make sure you dress properly to stay dry, and wear shoes that grip well.
+The climb is conducted in most weather conditions; for example, rain and fog are not obstacles.
+Remember to dress appropriately to stay dry and wear shoes with good grip.

 We love climbing but will cancel the climb in the event of high winds, thunderstorms or other events beyond our control.

-In the case of cancellation, we will first offer you rebooking to a new date, or alternatively a 100% refund.
-Although the aim of all our trips up the tower is to get up and out onto the cross arm, there is no guarantee that this will be possible on all climbs.
+In case of a canceled climb, we primarily offer rebooking to a new date and secondarily a 100% refund.
+Although the goal for all our tower tours is to reach the top and go out onto the cross arm, there are no guarantees that this will be possible during all climbing occasions.

 A climb to the tower’s elevator platform offers the same great view and experience and is equivalent to a completed climb, so no compensation is provided in such cases.